 Scale Down, But Don’t Settle

-Look for slim silhouettes and flush or semi-flush designs.
+Look for slim silhouettes and flush or semiflush designs.
 Chandeliers like the Lumos offer a vertical accent without the bulk.
+Consider how the fixture will reflect light off the walls to enhance brightness and add visual interest, making the space feel more open and inviting. -

 The hallway connects the home.
-Your lighting should feel like a visual transition - soft enough to blend, strong enough to guide.
+Your lighting should work with the rest of the room, acting as a visual transition—soft enough to blend, strong enough to guide.

 Hallways in compact apartments often come with two design challenges: limited height and limited width.
 Here’s how to work with them: